Corbin Braxton

-Corbin Braxton (May 3, 1792 – February 12, 1852) was a Virginia physician, planter, politician and soldier who served in both houses of the Virginia General Assembly as well as Brigadier General of the Virginia militia.
+Corbin Braxton (May 3, 1792 – February 12, 1852) was a Virginia medical doctor, planter, politician and soldier who served in both houses of the Virginia General Assembly as well as Brigadier General of the Virginia militia.

 Early life

 Braxton was born to the former Mary Walker Carter at Hybla plantation in King William County, Virginia.
 Her husband George Braxton was the fourth merchant planter of that name.
 A member of the First Families of Virginia through both parents, his paternal great-great-grandfather George Braxton Sr. had emigrated to Virginia and become a wealthy merchant and burgess, as had his son George Braxton Jr. The most famous member of the family was his paternal grandfather, planter and founding father Carter Braxton.
 He received a private education appropriate to his class, including three semesters at Washington College in 1807–1808.
 He then studied medicine at the University of Pennsylvania in Philadelphia, graduating in 1814.